Using Sketch Libraries and primitives to build an even better system of buttons

 We can add new components when needed, without conflict.
 We then have the ability to synchronise updates across our entire project.
 In effect, we can create a design ecosystem, which will evolve and grow in time.
 You could say we are able to create a living design vocabulary.

-Thinking in primitives and making primitive Libraries not only aid you designer, but also your collaborators, that includes developers.
-As essentially you’re identifying all cases of reusability in your designs, making the job of abstracting variables to work with a pretty simple process.
+Thinking in primitives and making primitive Libraries not only aid you the designer, but also your collaborators, including developers.
+If you’re able to identify all cases of reusability in your designs, then the job of abstracting variables —from a developers perspective — becomes a seemingly simple process.

 Using primitives to build atom level components

-The next part of this article will look at implementing primitive Sketch Libraries in your work to build more complex structures.
-I’ll run through my current process I’m using at AIN to build a flexible system of buttons, and how to build it using the fewest number of parts possible.
+The next part of this article will look at using these ‘primitive’ Libraries to build more complex structures.
+I’ll walk you through the current process I use to build a flexible system of buttons, using the fewest number of unique Symbols possible

-Buttons are a fundamental part of any good design system and probably the easiest atom (according to atomic design principles) to identify.
-They are perhaps the smallest recognisable and reusable structures of a user interface and when abstracted, consist of a handful of primitive properties.
+A fundamental part of any good design system, buttons are arguably the most identifiable atom (according to atomic design principles) in any user interface.
+And when abstracted, consist of a handful of primitive properties.

 The anatomy of a button

-Take a look at the buttons in your design and you’ll most likely notice some common reoccurring properties.
+Take a look at the buttons in your design and you’ll most likely notice a handful of reoccurring properties.
 You might identify similarities in any of the following: